penpot/penpot-docs/technical-guide/developer/frontend.md

 });
 ```

-`BaseWebSocketPage` also includes methods to wait for a specific WebSocket connection and to fake sending/receiving messages.
+<code class="language-bash">BaseWebSocketPage</code> also includes methods to wait for a specific WebSocket connection and to fake sending/receiving messages.

-When testing the workspace, you will want to wait for the `/ws/notifications` WebSocket.
-There's a convenience method, `waitForNotificationsWebSocket` to do that:
+When testing the workspace, you will want to wait for the <code class="language-bash">/ws/notifications</code> WebSocket.
+There's a convenience method, <code class="language-bash">waitForNotificationsWebSocket</code> to do that:

 ```js
 // frontend/playwright/ui/pages/WorkspacePage.js